Great Trip in Northwestern U.S.

 They have 25 lava tube caves available for touring also.
 The environment is semi-arid at this higher elevation.
-We viewed the rugged landscape which has cinder cones, lava flows, spatter cones, lava tube caves and pit craters.
-It was interesting but we soon headed south where Mount Shasta was in view.
-We had planned to go into a cave there that has crystals but arrived too late in the day and stayed in Redding.
+We viewed the rugged landscape, which has cinder cones, lava flows, spatter cones, lava tube caves and pit craters.
+It was interesting, but we soon headed south where Mount Shasta was in view.
+We had planned to go into a cave there that has crystals but arrived too late in the day and stayed in Redding, CA.

 National Lava Monutment

 Drive through a Sequoia Tree

 Redwood and Sequoia Trees

 The next morning we decided to head toward the Redwood National Park area in northern California.
 Almost 50% of all the redwood trees live on the rugged northern California coast.
 There are Dawn Redwoods, Coastal Redwoods, and Sequoia trees along the coast.
 There is one tree in Waycross, GA, some in FL and even one in Phoenix, but they won’t attain their true height without the heavy fogs, the rain and normally cool temperature in northern California.

 They grow to be 300’ and slightly taller.
 That is 30 stories high!
 And to think, these trees have been alive for 1400 years.
 That means when Columbus arrived in America many of these trees were 900 years old.

 They are 8’ to as much as 20’ round in diameter.
 They tend to grow in clusters as each foot a tree grows up the roots do not grow down but out three feet.
 The roots are so intertwined with all the other groping roots from the grove that by the time a few hundred years have passed, there is no way a tree can fall down.
 It is like the whole tree family is strong and holds each other tight

 Peeking out of a Sequoia Tree

 Uniqueness of the Redwoods